4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Queen Elizabeth Bush Lodge |Comfort Level: Mid-range

-After lunch, head out to the forest for an introductory birding session.
-Look out for the Handsome Francolin, Black-billed Turaco, African Broadbill, Black and Cinnamon-chested Bee-eaters, Western Green Tinkerbird, Purple-breasted, Blue-headed, and Regal Sunbirds; Short-tailed and Black-faced Rufous Warblers among others.
+Look out for the Handsome Francolin, Black-billed Turaco, African Broadbill, Black and Cinnamon-chested Bee-eaters, Western Green Tinkerbird, Purple-breasted, Blue-headed, and Regal Sunbirds; Short-tailed and Black-faced Rufous Warblers, among others.

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Haven Lodge |Comfort Level: Mid-range